 It’s become increasingly difficult to ignore the signs of climate change.
 As gardeners, we’re especially sensitive to the changes in weather patterns.
 We’re also a group of people who tend to care about our planet and are always looking for ways to give back to a home that gives us so much.
 So how can you do your part?
+Here’s our guide on climate change gardening and the best trees to select for it.

 Short answer, yes.
 Trees absorb carbon dioxide and store it in the soil and in their trunks.
 This reduces the amount of carbon in the air and, in theory, would lower the impact of humanity’s use of fossil fuels.
 According to NASA, we’d have to plant 900 million hectares (2.2 billion acres) of forest to reduce carbon in the air by 25 percent.
 This is a mind-boggling amount that might, at first, seem impossible.
 However, we don’t need a few people to do everything; we need everyone to do something.
 So while world leaders argue about the best ways to go about saving Earth, we can start doing our part by planting trees in our yards, farms, land, and businesses.

 It’s not enough to plant whatever tree you think looks nice.
 It’s vital to the environment that we grow the right kinds of trees.
 Specifically, we should be planting trees that are native to our areas.
-These trees are hardy, disease and pest-resistant, and are already used to growing in our area’s conditions.
+These trees are hardy, disease and pest-resistant, and they’re already used to growing in our area’s conditions.
 This not only increases the likelihood of the tree’s survival, but it also decreases the amount of work for you!

 It’s also important to plant trees at the right time of year to give them their best chance at becoming large, thriving trees.
 The best time to plant trees in most zones within the United States is between September and November.
 Additionally, if you can help it, grow a diverse range of trees, which would help reduce the risk of disease and pests.